This map provides a visualisation of the 14-day Incidence rate per 100,000 population of COVID-19 cases at the Local Electoral Area (LEA) level.

 The district is less populated, with 24,807.
 It includes Rathdowney, Mountrath, Durrow, Castletown, Camross, Errill, Clonaslee and Rosenallis.
 It borders Tipperary, Kilkenny and Offaly.

-Up to date figures published by the National Public Health Emergency Team on November 20 reveals that the spread is slowly slowing further in Laois.
-It is now 83.8 per 100k population on the back of 71 cases in the past two weeks.
-The national rate was 113.1 following 5,384 up to midnight November 19.
+Up to date figures published by the National Public Health Emergency Team on Sunday, December 5 reveals that the incidence in Laois is 55 per 100k on the back of 47 cases in the previous two weeks.
+The county has now the 12th best record in the county by county breakdown.